rails/rails/guides/source/rails_application_templates.md

 CODE
 ```

-That'll create the `app/components` directory and put `foo.rb` in there.
+That creates the `app/components` directory and puts `foo.rb` in there.

 ### rakefile(filename, data = nil, &block)